Kay's Cross

 Kay's Cross was a large stone cross located in Kaysville, Utah, in a secluded area known as Kay's Hollow.
 It has been associated with local legends and folklore.
-In 1992, it was partially destroyed by an unexplained explosion.
+In 1992, the structure was partially destroyed by an unexplained explosion.
 Despite this, the site continues to attract visitors interested in its history and folklore.

 History

+Prior to its destruction, Kay's Cross was a large stone structure, approximately 20 ft tall and 13 ft wide.

 The origins of Kay's Cross remain uncertain, with multiple theories proposed.
-One theory suggests the cross was constructed in 1946 by members of the Kingston family, a polygamous group led by Charles Elden Kingston, who founded the Davis County Cooperative Society.
-The Kingstons, often referred to as "The Order," are a fundamentalist offshoot of the LDS Church and owned the land where Kay's Cross was built.
+One prominent theory suggests the cross was constructed in 1946 by members of the Kingston family, a polygamous group led by Charles Elden Kingston, who founded the Davis County Cooperative Society.
+The Kingstons, often referred to as "The Order," are a fundamentalist offshoot of the LDS Church and own the land where Kay's Cross was built.

 Another theory connects the cross to Krishna Venta, a self-proclaimed reincarnation of Jesus Christ.
-Venta, born Francis Pencovic, was a religious leader based in California but reportedly had ties to Utah.
-According to Malvern Hansen, a descendant of the Kingston family, Venta convinced the family to construct the cross as a symbol of "Knowledge."
-Hansen’s journal states that the "K" on the cross represented "Knowledge" and not Kaysville or Krishna, as some have speculated.
+Venta, born Francis Pencovic, was a religious leader based in California who reportedly had ties to Utah.
+According to a 1992 interview with Merlin Kingston reported by the Deseret News, the cross was built in honor of Venta using plans Venta himself had drawn.
+While Merlin claimed the "K" on the cross stood for "Kingdom," a journal belonging to Malvern Hansen (another descendant of the family) states that the "K" represented "Knowledge."
 The design included grooves meant to hold religious texts, which were intended to be covered by stained glass.
 However, the project was abandoned when Venta left Utah to establish his movement in California.
 Venta was later killed in a bombing orchestrated by two of his followers in 1958.

-In 1992 an explosion caused extensive damage to Kay's Cross, scattering debris across the area.
-The culprit remains unknown, with theories ranging from vandalism to intentional destruction by landowners or authorities aiming to discourage trespassing and rumored occult activities.
-Despite its damaged state, the site continues to attract visitors.
+On February 15, 1992, approximately 80 lb of dynamite was ignited at the base of the cross.
+The subsequent explosion caused extensive damage, scattering debris in the surrounding area.
+The culprit remains unknown, with theories ranging from vandalism to intentional destruction by landowners or local authorities aiming to discourage trespassing and rumored occult activities.

-Description

-Kay's Cross was a large stone structure, approximately 20 ft tall and 13 ft wide.
-It featured a prominent "K" at its top, which has been interpreted in various ways.
-Some believe the "K" symbolized "Knowledge" or "Kingdom," while others suggest it referenced William Kay, the founder of Kaysville.
-The cross’s location in the secluded Kay's Hollow added to its mystique.
+A suicide was reportedly committed in 2005 on the property directly adjacent to the cross.